catenax-ng/product-knowledge/README.md

 ## Documentation

-With regard to any global, architectural and usage documentation, we refer to our [web page](https://catenax-ng.github.io/product-knowledge/).
+With regard to any business, architectural and usage documentation, we refer to our [web page](https://catenax-ng.github.io/product-knowledge/).
-All sources are locally documented using markdown and language-specific code comments.
+The sources included in this repository are self-documented using markdown and language-specific annotations.

 ## Repository Linking and Initialisation